 The lake shimmers in the afternoon sun as ravens fly overhead and boats drift across the still water.
 Just to the southeast of the lake is the famed Georgia O’Keeffe Mountain that she so often painted in her beloved nearby Abiquiu home.
 Perched high above the blue waters, at the Riana Campground, the view of Abiquiu Lake and the surrounding mesas and mountains is breathtaking.

-Though the lake is accessible via a long hike, it would be best to drive around to the boating, swimming or fishing areas.
-The 150 foot bluff that the camp sites upon over the lake provides an outstanding panoramic view in any direction.
+Though the lake is accessible via a long hike, it would be best to drive around to the boating, swimming, or fishing areas.
+The 150-foot bluff that the camp sits upon above the lake provides an outstanding panoramic view in any direction.
 Photo opportunities are amazing and will not disappoint whether you are a seasoned pro are a fun-loving amateur photographer.

 One of the most intriguingly unique getaway spots in northern New Mexico, Abiquiu Lake beckons you to come and explore its ancient grounds just below the hidden mesa-topped shores.